MatthiasKunnen/opn/README.md

 - Generate documentation from CLI help.
 Man page perhaps?
 - Add examples on how to change preferred applications.
 - Add compact format to `query` commands for use in scripts.
 Pending interest.
-- Localization, currently, all output is in English.
-Pending interest.
 - Support DBUS activation for starting applications.
 Pending interest.